 I thought about what I would remember more, the moments spent with these strangers laughing and trading stories in a town we'd never heard of, or appeasing that scratching in my brain to maintain ‘productivity’.

-When I walked over that bridge into Glasgow, I had zero intention of taking zeros … multiple days off, strung together,
+When I walked over that bridge into Glasgow, I had zero intention of taking zeros … multiple days off, strung together, in a row.

 But then the next five days — that's right, 5 days! … not a zero, double or vortex — devolved into an outrageously fun Hiker Trash get-together.